Vinskky/CITM_JAM2021/README.md

 You have fallen asleep while trying to learn about outstanding women in science.
 But what a weid dream!
 It seems like you are trapped and need to get out.

-With the help of 5 scientist, you need to find the escape to wake up.
+With the help of 5 scientists, you need to find the escape to wake up.
 Learn new abilities, solve puzzles and more while learning!

 ## Usage